Holds up to 10 ounces and offers kid-friendly features: contoured, removable handles, durable build, and cute character designs. Resists leaks.

 Do you think your baby might be ready to start drinking from a cup?
 If so, you probably don't relish the thought of countless cleanups and outfit changes once you begin that process.
 Thankfully, there are sippy cups to help your child transition from bottle/breast to cup.
 A sippy cup can save you lots of frustration by minimizing messes as your tot gains coordination and confidence.

-We scoured the market to find the best sippy cups currently available; you can find them at the top of this page in the product matrix.
-If you’d like to learn a bit more about sippy cups before making a purchase, check out our detailed guide below.
+We scoured the market to find the best sippy cups currently available; you can find them at in our product recommendations.
+If you’d like to learn a bit more about sippy cups before making a purchase, check out our detailed guide.

 Based on spout type, sippy cups fall into five different style classifications.
 We delve into each style below.